steam3d/help.magicpods.app/docs/features/apple-ear-detection.md

 ### Set decrease volume

 Set the percentage to which the current volume will be reduced.

-> For example the headphone volume is 50 and the percentage to which volume will be reduced is 25%.
-Then when you remove one headphone from your ear the volume will be `50 * (25 / 100) = 12.5`
+Calculated by the formula `headphone volume * (decrease volume / 100)`.

 ![](../media/screenshots/headphones-descrease-volume.gif)